BaboyaChoch/Shot-Clock/README.md

 ## Objective & Rules

-The objective of ShotClock is to make as many shots as possible in the alloted 60 seconds countdown.
+The objective of Shot Clock is to make as many shots as possible in the alloted 60 seconds countdown.

-* A Shot in ShotClock is defined as a falling object, the balls, making contact with the hoop.
+* A Shot in Shot Clock is defined as a falling object, the balls, making contact with the hoop.

 * A shot is registed as a point, +1 to the player's score.